wellrestedphp/wellrested/docs/source/router.rst

 Then a router is able to locate a route that matches the path, but that route doesn't support the request's method, the router will respond ``405 Method Not Allowed``.

 When a router is unable to match the route, it will delegate to the next middleware.

 .. note::

     When no route matches, the Router will delegate to the next middleware in the server.
-This is a change from previous versions of WellRESTed where there Router would return a 404 Not Found reponse.
+This is a change from previous versions of WellRESTed where there Router would return a 404 Not Found response.
 This new behaviour allows a servers to have multiple routers.

 Router-specific Middleware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^